Protocentral/protocentral_sensything/docs/index.md

 ![Sensything main image](images/DSC_0043 Edited.jpg)

 Sensything is a Data- acquisition board with the added capabilities of ADC precision (ADS1220).
 The board contains an ESP-32 microcontroller with Qwiic connectivity that is most suitable for IOT applications.
-Using one single platform to monitor sensor readings along with the support of an BLE Application and Web server just makes it all the more advanced and simplifies solutions.
+Using one single platform to monitor sensor readings along with the support of a BLE Application and Web server just makes it all the more advanced and simplifies solutions.

 If you don't already have one, you can now buy Sensything from [Crowd Supply](https://www.crowdsupply.com/protocentral/sensything)